Comprehensive Oral Surgery Care, Jacksonville, FL

 Dental Implant treatment is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 Dr Joseph performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.

 Missing teeth over a period of time can cause your jawbone to atrophy, or resorb.
 This often results in poor quality and quantity of bone suitable for the placement of dental implants as well as long-term shifting of remaining teeth and changes to facial structure.
 Most patients, in these situations, are not candidates for dental implants.

 Fortunately, today we have the ability to grow bone where it is needed.
 This not only gives us the opportunity to place implants of proper length and width, but it also gives us a chance to restore functionality and aesthetic appearance.

-Bone grafting can repair the jawbone with inadequate bone structure due to previous extractions, gum disease, or injuries.
+Minor bone grafting performed in the office can repair the jawbone with inadequate bone structure due to previous extractions, gum disease, or injuries.
 The bone is either obtained from a tissue bank or your own bone is taken from the jaw.
-Sinus bone grafts are also performed to replace lost or inadequate bone in the upper jaw.
-In addition, special membranes may be utilized that dissolve under the gum to protect the bone graft, as well as encourage bone regeneration.
+Sinus bone grafts can also be performed to replace lost or inadequate bone in the upper jaw.
+In addition, special membranes may be used that dissolve under the gum to protect the bone graft and will encourage bone regeneration.
 This is called guided bone regeneration, or guided tissue regeneration.